jondade/Fastly-IP-allowlist-notify/README.md

 This script is a cron script which keeps an MD5 of the last / latest list of IPs that Fastly uses.
 It prediodically will pull a new list and check the MD5 against the stored one.
-If it has changed, it will mail out to a list of users.
+If it has changed, it will mail out to a .

 ## Requirements